-Jie-Qi Chen, PhD, has had a long and distinguished career in the early childhood field and has earned an international reputation as an expert in early math education, educational implication of multiple intelligences theory, classroom assessment, and teacher professional development.
+Having formally served as Senior Vice President for Academy Affairs and Dean of Faculty, Dr. Jie-Qi Chen, has had a long and distinguished career in the early childhood field and has earned an international reputation as an expert in early math education, educational implications of multiple intelligences theory, classroom assessment, and teacher professional development.

-After beginning her career teaching preschool, elementary school, and middle school in China, and preschool and kindergarten in the United States, she went on to spearhead teacher professional development efforts in Boston and Chicago and enrich assessment and curriculum development in early childhood programs.
+After beginning her career teaching preschool, elementary school, and middle school in China, followed by preschool and kindergarten in the United States, she went on to spearhead teacher professional development efforts in Boston and Chicago and enrich assessment and curriculum development in early childhood programs.

-Dr. Chen has published 10 books and numerous scholarly articles, and she is a frequent presenter at conferences around the world.
+Dr. Chen has published 10 books and numerous scholarly articles.
+Her books have been translated into several foreign languages, including Spanish, Portuguese, Italian, and Chinese.
+She is a frequent presenter at conferences around the world.
 Leaders in countries from China to Denmark have sought her expertise as a consultant or committee member for various early childhood initiatives.

-She has earned numerous awards and recognition, including the 2009 Outstanding Teacher Educator’s Award from the National Association of Early Childhood Teacher Educators.
-She also was named a Fulbright Senior Specialist in Education, a consultant to the United Nations Children’s Fund, and a fellow of Harvard University’s Project Zero’s Classroom.
+She has earned numerous awards and recognitions, including the 2009 Outstanding Teacher Educator’s Award from the National Association of Early Childhood Teacher Educators.
+Dr. Chen was also named a Fulbright Senior Specialist in Education, a consultant to the United Nations Children’s Fund, and a fellow of Harvard University’s Project Zero Classroom.
+Presently, she serves on the Governing Board of the National Association for the Education of Young Children.

-Dr. Chen brings her deep expertise to the Erikson classroom as well.
+Dr. Chen brings her expertise to the Erikson classroom as well.
 As a professor, she seeks to go beyond teaching knowledge and skills — she also helps students think about how they can use what they learn in class in their real-world experiences.
-This, she says, is “understanding,” and it is what distinguishes between a good and great professional.
+This, she says, is “understanding,” and it is what distinguishes between – a good and great professionals.

 “Knowledge and skills are the foundations for understanding, but without understanding, knowledge and skills won’t go too far,” she says. “’Understanding’ is the ability to apply knowledge, concepts, and skills acquired in one educational setting to a new situation in which that knowledge is relevant.”